farhan-nahid/discover-the-world/README.md

 ---

 > This is a simple landing page.
-In this website we can see 250 countries with their details.
+On this website, we can see 250 countries with their details.

 ---